-NVNS Plan for Teacher/Director Retirement & Replacement (Updated 1/21/21)
+NVNS Plan for Teacher/Director Retirement & Replacement (Updated 4/15/21)

 The NVNS Board feels confident that having Adrianne take over the School Director role in 2021-22 will provide a smooth and positive transition for our school, and NVNS is fortunate to be able to continue under the guidance of such a wonderful long-term member of our school community.
+Adrianne is:

 - Ready to take on a larger professional role as Teacher/Director at NVNS.